Deviled Egg Spread

 - 2 tablespoons plain Greek yogurt (non-fat or 2% both work well)

 - 1 teaspoon Dijon mustard

-- kosher or sea salt and freshly ground pepper to taste
+- ¼ teaspoon kosher or sea salt and a few grinds of the pepper mill

 - Toasted whole-grain bread (or bead of choice) or tomatoes for serving